milllslm/SoftPrincAssignment5/README.md

 ## Question 6:
 a.
 Yeah, 1101

 b.
-Duh I'm a CS major
+Duh I'm a CompE major

 c.
 Just the Java class